andrewbo29/mtm-meta-learning-sa/README.md

-# Multi-Task Meta-Learning Modification with Stochastic Approximation
+# Multi-Task Meta-Learning Modification with<br/> Stochastic Approximation

 This repository contains the code for the paper<br/> "Multi-Task Meta-Learning Modification with Stochastic Approximation".